NoOrientationProgramming/ProcessingCommon/DnsResolving.md

 Currently, no error codes are being differentiated.

-Possible causes in their corresponding error codes identifiers are:
+Possible causes and their corresponding error codes identifiers are:

 ```
     <none>                 Dependency libc-ares not met